 3. What is a brand you will let go in 2023?

-Answer for 2023: Maybe Lamy.
-I can’t say for certain I won’t buy anything from them, but I feel I’ve “outgrown” their lower end pens like the Safari/Al-Star/Lx family, and I don’t have any real interest in some of their higher end pens like their Studio, Imporium, or Dialog.
-Plus, it annoys me how much they overprice their special editions.
-I may end up changing this question next year.
+Answer from 2023: Maybe Lamy.
+I can’t say for certain I won’t buy anything from them, but I feel I’ve “outgrown” their lower end pens … and I don’t have any real interest in some of their higher end pens… I didn’t get anything from Lamy last year.
+I wasn’t interested in anything they released.
+Have I written them off forever?
+No, but I don’t know that they’ll release anything that will tempt me.

 4. What nib would you like to try at least once?

-Answer for 2023: Everyone is so enamored of the Sailor King of Pen nib that I’m curious to give it a try, even if it’s just by testing a friend’s pen.
+Answer from 2023: Everyone is so enamored of the Sailor King of Pen nib that I’m curious to give it a try, even if it’s just by testing a friend’s pen.
+I don’t think I ever tried a King of Pen nib.
+Which is silly, as I have multiple pen friends who own KOPs.

 6. What product will you give a second chance to?

-Answer for 2023: I very rarely write off a product, so I don’t really have anything that I can give a second chance to.
-I think I’ll need to change this question next year, too.
+Answer from 2023: I very rarely write off a product, so I don’t really have anything that I can give a second chance to.
+I think I’ll need to change this question next year.

 7. What is a resolution for your collection?

-Answer for 2023: OK, we’re going to try this again.
+Answer from 2023: OK, we’re going to try this again.
 Let’s see if we can cap out at 36 pens, as 24 was clearly over ambitious.
+If you read my purchasing habits post, you know I did fairly well.

 8. Do you have any ink or paper resolutions?

-Answer for 2023: Like last year, I want to continue reducing the size of my ink collection.
+Answer from 2023: Like last year, I want to continue reducing the size of my ink collection.
 But, I have a different approach.
 I’m changing how I choose inks for my pens so that I’ll know what inks I avoid using.
 Those will be going away near the end of the year, or middle of the year if I have enough data by then.
+I did pare down the ink I had at the end of 2022.
+But… I bough A LOT of ink last year, so there’s a good chance I actually ended 2023 with more ink bottles than I started it with.

 9. What new pen habit or behavior do you want to adopt this year?

-Answer for 2023: I want to limit the number of pens I buy for the material alone.
+Answer from 2023: I want to limit the number of pens I buy for the material alone.
 There are so many interesting pens being made that buying a pen just for the material doesn’t seem like enough anymore.
+I really stuck with this one.
+I didn’t just limit the pretty ink sticks I bought, I stopped buying them.

 10. Do you have any continuing resolutions?

-Answer for 2023: I still want to continue culling pens from my collection that don’t make me happy to own.
+Answer from 2023: I still want to continue culling pens from my collection that don’t make me happy to own.
 And I definitely want to avoid “happy to buy” purchases.
 I won’t consider the latter resolution complete until I can say I managed an entire year without one.
+Well, I still had a couple of impulse purchases last year, so I didn’t quite make that resolution.
+I did, however, continue culling pens.
+Have I mentioned recently that I have pens for sale?

 What do you think of my answers?
 Do you have any pen resolutions?
 Please consider answering at least one question in the comments, I’d love to see what your resolutions are.